treehouses/treehouses.github.io/pages/vi/github-issues.md

 * Your issue does not improve treehouses enough
 * Your fix is not suitable

-In this case your the Pull Request will not be merged and the Issue will not be counted towards your "First Steps" progress.
+In this case your Pull Request will not be merged and the Issue will not be counted towards your "First Steps" progress.
 Therefore, it is suggested that you wait for the OLE member(s) to approve your Issue submission.'

 **Already available issues:** You can also help on issues which have already been created.
 Issues which are tagged as `first step intern` can be taken and worked on.
 Please make sure when you start working on these issues that you assign yourself to said issue or ask to be assigned.
 If someone else is already assigned to an issue, do not try to work on that issue.